 - Cash – In the Internal Revenue’s Service’s dictionary, cash includes not just currency, but also monetary amounts donated by check, credit card, and cellphone texts.
 Cash gifts qualify for a tax deduction in the year you make the gift, and you enjoy the benefit of seeing the result of your generosity.

 - Stock and Securities – Gifts of publicly traded securities that have appreciated in value allow you to claim a charitable deduction for the full market value of the securities on the date the gift is made.
 You pay no capital gains tax on the appreciation.
-Please contact the Purdue IE Office of Development for current instructions for transferring securities.
+Please contact the IE Office of Development & Alumni Relations for current instructions for transferring securities.

 - Tangible Personal Property - Gifting tangible personal property is a way to reach philanthropic goals, but the property’s end use to Purdue IE determines the tax advantages.
 If the item can be used by Purdue IE as part of its mission, the deduction is equivalent to the fair-market value of the item.
 If the item can’t be used to further the mission of Purdue IE, the original cost basis serves as the deduction.

 - Retirement Plan Assets – Consider making Purdue IE a beneficiary of an IRA account to save your family and heirs the tax burden.
 Money held in tax-favored retirement plans is typically not subject to income tax until it is withdrawn from the plan by the plan owner or surviving heirs.
 Purdue IE is able to receive this money tax-free.

 - Real Estate – Just like securities, real estate is subject to capital gains tax, and only your personal residence might qualify for tax relief.
 A charitable gift of real estate – whether it is your personal residence, farm, vacation home, or commercial property – may have tax advantages.